-Romantic or sexual relationships between 1) faculty (including without limitation teaching assistants, graders, and laboratory supervisors) and their students, or 2) a supervisor and his /her supervised employee, or 3) a supervising staff or student (including graduate student or teaching assistant) and his/her student, and/or 4) a senior faculty member and junior faculty member supervised by the senior faculty member are prohibited while the faculty member/supervisor has direct supervision of or any influence on the student's/staff member's/junior faculty member's evaluation or progress academically or professionally.
-A pre-existing relationship which could reasonably be perceived as having any influence on the objective evaluation of the student, staff member, or junior faculty member/supervisor to an appropriate administrator (department chair, dean, course coordinator, or staff supervisor) and a management plan, acceptable to Case Western Reserve University (Human Resources and Provost's Office or their designated representatives), must be implemented to assure that the student/staff member/junior faculty member receives objective evaluation and supervision.
+Romantic or sexual relationships between 1) faculty (including without limitation teaching assistants, graders, and laboratory supervisors) and their students, or 2) a supervisor and his or her supervised employee, or 3) a supervising staff or student (including graduate student or teaching assistant) and his or her student, and/or 4) a senior faculty member and junior faculty member supervised by the senior faculty member are prohibited while the faculty member/supervisor has direct supervision of or any influence on the student's/staff member's/junior faculty member's evaluation or progress academically or professionally.
+A pre-existing relationship which could reasonably be perceived as having any influence on the objective evaluation of the student, staff member, or junior faculty member by the faculty member/supervisor must be immediately disclosed by the faculty member/ supervisor to an appropriate administrator (department chair, dean, course coordinator, or staff supervisor) and a management plan, acceptable to Case Western Reserve University (Human Resources and Provost's Office or their designated representatives), must be implemented to assure that the student/staff member/junior faculty member receives objective evaluation and supervision.
 Such management plan may include, for example, changing the supervisor, having a different faculty member evaluate academic or job-related work, or having the student change courses and may require cessation of either the personal or supervisory professional relationship.
-See also the anti-nepotism policy contained in Chapter 4, Section X of the Faculty Handbook and the Human Resources Policies & Procedures, Policy I-4, Ethics - Professional Relationships.
+See also the anti-nepotism policy contained in Chapter 4, Section VIII of the Faculty Handbook.
 The designated administrator must document the provision of objective evaluation and submit copies, as applicable, to the relevant chair (or dean if a school without departments), Office of Equal Opportunity and Diversity (faculty & staff), or the Office of Student Affairs (students, student supervisors, teaching assistants, and residential staff) and to Human Resources.